hagoswmg/adacatalog/README.md

 # Getting Started

 Clone this project, then import to your favourite IDE.
 Edit `application.properties` file and modify configuration parameters as needed.
-At the very list, you will need to provide database connection parameters.
+At the very least, you will need to provide database connection parameters.

 You can run the project either using [spring cli](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-cli.html) or by running the main application.
 To use spring cli, go to the project base directory and get command prompt, then type the following command `mvn spring-boot: run`